Roseville Auto Accident Lawyers

 - Pedestrian or Bicyclist Error — There are certain situations in which a negligent bicyclist or pedestrian is to blame for causing an accident, and these situations can be very difficult for people to handle.

-- A driver’s employer when an accident occurred while a driver was on the job
+- A driver’s employer may be liable if an accident occurs while the driver is on the job.

-- Manufacturers of defective products contributing to an accident
+- Manufacturers of defective products contribute to accidents.

-The simple truth of the matter is that all car crashes have the potential to cause serious injuries to all people involved, even in minor collisions.
-Some of the types of injuries Roseville auto accident lawyers at Arash Law see most frequently and help people recover compensation for include but are not limited to:
+Car crashes have the potential to cause serious injuries to all people involved, even in minor collisions.
+While helping people with their claims, the Roseville auto accident lawyers at Arash Law observe various types of injuries, including but not limited to:

 - Bone Fractures